pshyong/Shibainu/doc/sprint 0/PB.md

   - back/reload buttons should work as expected

 **Create a thread under category:**
-- As a freshman in university, I want to start a thread about which courses are easy 4.0 for my specific program so that I can focus on my core courses.
+- As a second-year university student, I want to start a thread about which courses are easy 4.0 for my specific program so that I can focus on my core courses.
 - Estimate: 5
 - Priority: Highest
 - Criteria of Satisfaction: